 OR YOU …

-2. … increase the conspicuousness by freaky and bold styling
+2. … increase the conspicuousness by a freaky and bold styling

 If you are looking for a striking effect, especially when you e.g. design fashion for young people, sometimes less is less.
-Therefore more vibrant colours, more layers or more accessories may look great on your model.
-You may even want really freaky pieces to match your funky style like e.g. messy tights, super-duper high platforms or a cropped shirt with cheeky print.
+Therefore more vibrant colours, more layers, or more accessories may look great on your model.
+You may even want really freaky pieces to match your funky style like e.g. messy tights, super-duper high platforms, or a cropped shirt with cheeky print.
 This sometimes works, but it’s definitely not as easy to style as it sounds.
 There’s only a thin line between cool boldness and weird cheapness.
 So usually, a single additional funky and eye-catching element is enough to burn your brand into somebody’s mind.
-Also remember that the make-up and hair style have the power as well to render looks more eye-catching.
+Also, remember that the make-up and hairstyle have the power as well to render looks more eye-catching.
 Another way to stand out is to fill the empty space around the model with a detailed set.
-Like this your images look amazingly brave, but still tasteful.
-In the end, the decision depends on whom you want to reach.
+Like this, your images look amazingly brave, but still tasteful.
+In the end, the decision depends on who you want to reach.

 3. … mind the details